sharatkm4/Ethereum-Dapp/README.md

 # Ethereum-DApp
 Ethereum based DApp project as part of Kingsland University course.

-A simple ethereum based DApp application which provides a decentralized marketplace for buying and selling used cars.
+<b>A simple ethereum based DApp application which provides a decentralized marketplace for buying and selling used cars. </b>

 If logged in as a seller, user can create/list cars for sale. <br/>
 If logged in as a buyer, user can buy the car and transfer money to seller in ethers. <br/>